 Risks of Anesthetics

-Some factors may increase your risk of complications, including:
+Some factors that may increase your risk of complications include:

 - sleep apnea